fr9ncisco/rule-persist/README.md

 A Drools 6.xx Rule project is made of :
 - a Pom.property file, containig GAV(groupid,artefactid, versionid ) information.
 - a KieModule file :  A  description of components and their configuration that will be used at runtime.
-- Rule artefact files : rules, decision tables, rule process flows, etc...
+- Rule artefact files : rules, decision tables, rule process flows, etc... that make a semantic set of rule.
 - dependencies to java models referenced in rules(no files)

 Common development usage of Drools is to produce an archive containing those files so that this archive can be used at runtime to execute rules contained in it.